tianshang486/mysql/intl.en-US/User Guide/Instance management/Upgrade SQL Server 2008 R2.md

 # Upgrade SQL Server 2008 R2 {#concept_t13_1wj_dhb .concept}

-You can upgrade RDS for SQL Server 2008 R2 to a later version, and migrate instances across zones during the upgrade.
-We recommend that you use a temporary instance to test the version compatibility before performing the upgrade.
+You can upgrade RDS for SQL Server 2008 R2 to a later version, and migrate to other zones during the upgrade.
+We recommend that you use a temporary instance of the later version to test the version compatibility before performing the upgrade.

 ## Prerequisites {#section_x1y_gwj_dhb .section}

 -   The storage capacity of your SQL Server 2008 R2 instance is at least 20 GB.
--   The [TDE](../intl.en-US/User Guide/Security/Set TDE.md#) feature of your SQL Server 2008 R2 instance is disabled.
+-   The [TDE](../intl.en-US/User Guide/Security/Set TDE.md#) feature of your SQL Server 2008 R2 instance has not been enabled.

+    **Note:** If TDE is enabled, you must disable TDE for all databases and then open a ticket for disabling instance-level TDE.

 ## Precautions {#section_olz_cjr_dhb .section}